fazlebarisn/fbs-blocks/readme.txt

 == Description ==

-Easily create eye-catching and informative pricing tables for your WordPress website with the Fbs Gutenberg Blocks.
+Easily create eye-catching and informative pricing tables for your WordPress website with the FBS WordPress Blocks.
 This Gutenberg block empowers you to showcase your products, services, or subscription plans in a visually appealing and organized manner.

  See demos - https://www.chitabd.com/fbs-gutenberg-blocks/